HCL-TECH-SOFTWARE/hcl-workload-automation-chart/README.md

 - ![Google GKE](images/taggke.png "Google GKE") Google Kubernetes Engine (GKE) on amd64: 64-bit Intel/AMD x86
 - ![OpenShift](images/tagOpenShift.png "OpenShift") OpenShift (OCP)

+HCL Workload Automation supports all the platforms supported by the runtime provider of your choice.

 ### Openshift support
-You can deploy HCL Workload Automation on Openshift 4.14 or later version by following the instruction in this documentation and using helm charts.
+You can deploy HCL Workload Automation on Openshift by following the instruction in this documentation and using helm charts.
+HCL Workload Automation 10.2.2 was formally tested by using Openshift 4.14
 For Server and Console component ensure to modify the value of these parameters:
 - waserver.server.exposeServiceType
 - waconsole.console.exposeServiceType